ealva-com/eAlvaBrainz/README.md

   get() = AreaMbid(id)
 ```
 A companion object is defined which contains the Null Object and a mapping between the class name
 and the fallback NullArea object.
 An extension function defines a Boolean isNullObject val.
-Note
+Also
-also the AreaMbid inline class.
+note the AreaMbid inline class.
 Since a MusicBrainz identifier (MBID) is just a string, these inline
 classes are meant to differentiate types of MBID to facilitate compile time type checking.

 While this module is not directly dependent upon Kotlin [coroutine][coroutines] libraries, the